-Oxytocin Injection is recommended as an aid to precipitate labor, accelerate normal parturition, and help with postpartum evacuation of the uterine debris, as well as postoperative contraction of the uterus following cesarean section to control uterine hemorrhage.
+Oxytocin Injection (Generic) is used to help precipitate labor, accelerate normal parturition, and help with postpartum evacuation of the uterine debris.
+It is also used as for postoperative contraction of the uterus following cesarean section to control uterine hemorrhage.
 Oxytocin is also helpful for the let-down of milk in mothers with adequate milk production.
 For animal use only.
 Do not freeze.

 Safe when administered according to veterinarians prescription and direction, when birthing situation is appropriate.